lyas81300/RedMagic/README.md

 You can also:

-- Report bugs
+* Report bugs
-- Suggest features
+* Suggest features
-- Improve documentation
+* Improve documentation
-- Contribute modules
+* Contribute modules
-- Share the project
+* Share the project
-- Open pull requests
+* Open pull requests

 ---

 ## 📈 Project Vision

-MyTool started as a terminal menu and is evolving toward a modular Python toolbox.
+RedMagic started as a terminal menu and is evolving toward a modular Python toolbox.

 The long-term objective is simple: